MohamedAhmedEldershawy/drone-product/README.md

 # 🚁 Premium Drone Landing Page

-A product landing page built with HTML5 and CSS3 for showcasing a drone and its specifications.
+A product landing page built with HTML5 and CSS for showcasing a drone and its specifications.

 ## 🎥 Demo